CERTCC/CERT-Guide-to-CVD/docs/variation/disclosure_timing.md

 taking a neutral approach to the situation and advising one or more parties in light of their prior experience.

-# Releasing Partial Information Can Help Adversaries
+!!! warning "Releasing Partial Information Can Help Adversaries"

     When considering what information to release about a vulnerability, our advice is "Don't tease."
 Our experience shows that the mere knowledge of a vulnerability's existence in a feature of some product is sufficient for a skillful person to discover it for themselves.
 Rumor of a vulnerability draws attention from knowledgeable people with vulnerability finding skills---and there's no guarantee that all those people will have users' best interests in mind.
 Thus, teasing the existence of a vulnerability in a product can sometimes provide an adversarial advantage that increases risk to end users.

-# References
+## References
 1. Black Hat, "Black Hat," \[Online\].
     Available: [https://www.blackhat.com/](https://www.blackhat.com/). \[Accessed 23 May 2017\].
 2. DEF CON, "DEF CON," \[Online\].